Florida International University pedestrian bridge collapse: Replacement bridge

 On May 6, 2020, FDOT announced plans to design and rebuild the bridge, with guidance from the NTSB.
 The design stage was scheduled to begin in 2021 and last for two years, with an estimated two-year timetable for the construction of the bridge.
 Demolition of the remnants of the old bridge began in September 2021.

 On May 5, 2022, FDOT announced the design of the new bridge.
 The new bridge will be a cable-stayed steel box girder bridge built using a conventional six-step construction process with full closure and detour of the Tamiami Trail (Southwest Eighth Street).
-By November 4, 2024, the design of the 280 feet bridge, contracted to Miami-based BCC Engineering, has been finalized and construction on the bridge itself had begun.
+By November 4, 2024, the design of the 280 feet bridge, contracted to Miami-based BCC Engineering, had been finalized and construction on the bridge itself had begun.
 The bridge is expected to be completed by the fall of 2026.
 FDOT manages the project with a budget of $14.6 million, and Sweetwater and FIU are local partners.